Daltonhensley19/SE_NES_Emu/README.md

 successful.
 If the load was, you are free to process through the instructions and observe the data manipulation.
 Upon encountering an error, the GUI should display an exception and help to describe the problem encountered.

+Again as mentioned above, several functions of the Z80 were deemed unecessary to this project, therefore, it is possible some user made test roms could not be compatible with this version of the emulator.

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.